 - Use a waterproof formula if exposed to water.

 - Apply sunscreen at least 30 minutes before going outside.
 Reapply it often, especially after swimming.

 - Use sunscreen in winter, too.
 Protect yourself even on cloudy days.

 Other important facts to help you avoid too much sun exposure:

-National Comprehensive Cancer Network.
-NCCN clinical practice guidelines in oncology: melanoma.
-Version 2.
-2016.
+National Comprehensive Cancer Network website.
+NCCN clinical practice guidelines in oncology: melanoma: cutaneous version 3.
+2022.

 North JP, Bastian BC, Lazar AJ.
 Melanoma.
 In: Calonje E, Bren T, Lazar AJ, Billings SD, eds.
 McKee's Pathology of the Skin.
 5th ed.
 Philadelphia, PA: Elsevier; 2020:chap 26.

 Reviewed by: Ramin Fathi, MD, FAAD, Director, Phoenix Surgical Dermatology Group, Phoenix, AZ.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.